 - Le Samourai (Jean-Pierre Melville, 1967) – Just seeing an image of Alain Delon in a suit and fedora was enough for me to see this.

-- ‘Tusk’ and ‘The Rainbow Thief’ (Alejandro Jodorowsky, 1980/1990) – Having discovered Jodorowsky’s work, including the wonderfully bizarre and one-off The Holy Mountain, it would be fantastic to see these films, as well as any other works I’ve misses, but they seem to be difficult to get hold of.
+- ‘The Rainbow Thief’ (Alejandro Jodorowsky, 1980/1990) – As a fan of Jodorowsky’s work, including the wonderfully bizarre and one-off The Holy Mountain, it would be fantastic to see this, regardless if it is a miss he disowned, but it seem to be difficult to get hold of.

 - Yi Yi (Edward Yang, 2000) – An extremely acclaimed film that it strangely absent on Region 2 DVD.